 Virginia's Skyline Drive is a National Scenic Byway that runs 105 miles along the crest of the Blue Ridge Mountains starting in the north of the Shenandoah Valley at Front Royal to Waynesboro, where it meets the Blue Ridge Parkway.
-The drive is open to RVs and camping trailers, but they must be able to clear Marys Rock Tunnel which is 12 feet, 8 inches high near the Thornton Gap entrance at Rt.
-211.
+Skyline Driveis Shenandoah National Park’s linear conduit, with

 Fall is the most popular time to travel along Skyline Drive, with its colorful foliage from late September to mid-November.
 But spring offers the most colorful wildflowers along the drive, as well as blooming azaleas and mountain laurel.